 John, a passionate environmental activist, faced a diagnosis of lymphoma at 42.
 "Going into the PET scan, I was full of anxiety.
 But the staff was incredibly supportive, explaining every step, says John.
 For John, the PET scan was a pivotal moment.
 It felt like a step towards regaining control over my health, understanding where I stand against cancer."
 His experience underscores the importance of compassionate care and communication in enhancing the patient experience during such sensitive procedures.

-Sara, a 38-year-old teacher and mother of two, underwent a PET scan after a ovarian cancer diagnosis.
+Sara, a 38-year-old teacher and mother of two, underwent a PET scan after an ovarian cancer diagnosis.
 "The PET scan was a crucial part of my treatment planning," she explains.
 "Seeing the images helped me grasp my situation more tangibly.
 It made the discussions about my upcoming surgery and chemotherapy more grounded."
 Sara's journey reflects the power of PET scans not just in guiding clinical decisions but also in involving patients more deeply in their care processes.

 Alongside her journey, Sara focused on maintaining a healthy vegetarian diet, incorporating antioxidant-rich foods like berries and leafy greens, which she found supportive of her overall well-being during treatment.